 Jussi Adler-Olsen is Denmark’s #1 crime writer and a New York Times bestselling author.
-His books routinely top the bestseller lists in Europe and have sold more than twenty-four million copies around the world.
+His books routinely top the bestseller lists in Europe and have sold more than twenty-seven million copies around the world.
 His many prestigious worldwide crime-writing awards include the Barry Award and the Glass Key Award, also won by Henning Mankell, Jo Nesbø, Stieg Larsson, and Peter Høeg.

 What in particular triggered you to start your Department Q series?

 A well known Danish film producer wanted me to do a police story much like the Inspector Beck series by Swedish crime authors Maj Sjöwall and Per Wahlöö, which are renowned in Scandinavia.
 My initial reaction was that I was writing international thrillers and was not interested in doing a series of detective stories.
 I am driven by the wish to write thrillers because what interests me is to write about preventing crime, not solving it.

 My contact was certain that I should write a police series, but I maintained it would not be right for me, as the police work under loads of regulations and rules which restrict each individual police officer.
 Nevertheless I was intrigued and thought a great deal about how to sidestep these restrictions.
 When I came up with the scenario of having a police officer who was not welcome anywhere in the system and who didn’t care what people thought about him and basically just did whatever he wanted, I realized that the concept had materialized.

 Are all the stories based on real events, or do you make things up?